PaulKinlan/share-button/README.md

 Custom share buttons can be positioned inside the share button by applying the slot="buttons" attribute to the element.

+Note: white space will get projected into the default slot if you have one element already assigned to a named slot.
+Remove the white space and the `:empty` filter will apply correctly.

 <!--
 ```
 <custom-element-demo>